AndreyKozhevnikov/how-to-create-a-propertyeditor-based-on-the-xtrarichedit-control-e1509/Readme.md

 <strong> UPDATE: </strong>
-Starting with 18.1, we introduced <a href="https://docs.devexpress.com/eXpressAppFramework/400003/concepts/extra-modules/office-module/office-module-overview">Office Module</a>.
-This module provides RichTextPropertyEditor with an ability to work with rich text properties.
+XAF v18.1 introduces a new reusable <a href="https://docs.devexpress.com/eXpressAppFramework/400003/concepts/extra-modules/office-module/office-module-overview">Office Module</a>.
+This module integrates the <a href="https://www.devexpress.com/Products/NET/Controls/WinForms/Rich_Editor/">DevExpress WinForms Rich Text Editor</a> - allowing end-users to create, load, change, print, save and convert documents in different formats.

-So we suggest using the new editor in new applications.
+We suggest this module for new applications.
 The current example won't be developed anymore.

 # Obsolete - How to create a PropertyEditor based on the XtraRichEdit control